-Solipsism, technically, is an extreme form of skepticism, at once utterly nuts and irrefutable.
+It is a central dilemma of human life—more urgent, arguably, than the inevitability of suffering and death.
+I have been brooding and ranting to my students about it for years.
+It surely troubles us more than ever during this plague-ridden era.
+Philosophers call it the problem of other minds.
+I prefer to call it the solipsism problem.
+Solipsism, technically, is an extreme form of skepticism, at once utterly illogical and irrefutable.
 It holds that you are the only conscious being in existence.
 The cosmos sprang into existence when you became sentient, and it will vanish when you die.
 As crazy as this proposition seems, it rests on a brute fact: each of us is sealed in an impermeable prison cell of subjective awareness.
 Even our most intimate exchanges might as well be carried out via Zoom.

 The solipsism problem thwarts efforts to explain consciousness.
 Scientists and philosophers have proposed countless contradictory hypotheses about what consciousness is and how it arises.
 Panpsychists contend that all creatures and even inanimate matter—even a single proton!—possess consciousness.
 Hard-core materialists insist, conversely (and perversely), that not even humans are all that conscious.

 But the solipsism problem is far more than a technical philosophical matter.
 It is a paranoid but understandable response to the feelings of solitude that lurk within us all.
-Even if you reject solipsism as an intellectual position, you sense it, emotionally, whenever you feel estranged from others, whenever you confront the awful truth that you can never know, really know another person, and no one can really know you.
+Even if you reject solipsism as an intellectual position, you sense it, emotionally, whenever you feel estranged from others, whenever you confront the awful truth that you can never know—really know—another person, and no one can really know you.

 Religion is one response to the solipsism problem.
 Our ancestors dreamed up a supernatural entity who bears witness to our innermost fears and desires.
 No matter how lonesome we feel, how alienated from our fellow humans, God is always there watching over us.
 He sees our souls, our most secret selves, and He loves us anyway.
-Wouldn’t it be nice to think so.
+Wouldn’t it be nice to think so?

 The arts, too, can be seen as attempts to overcome the solipsism problem.
-The artist, musician, poet, novelist says, This is how my life feels or This is how life might feel for another person.
-She helps us imagine what it’s like to be a Black woman trying to save her children from slavery, or a Jewish ad salesman wandering through Dublin, wondering whether his wife is cheating on him.
+The artist, musician, poet, novelist says, “This is how my life feels” or “This is how life might feel for another person.”
+They help us imagine what it is like to be a Black woman trying to save her children from slavery or a Jewish ad salesman wandering through Dublin, wondering whether his wife is cheating on him.
 But to imagine is not to know.

 Inevitably, however, your lover disappoints, deceives, betrays you.
 Or, less dramatically, some subtle biocognitive shift occurs.
 You look at her as she nibbles her pizza and think, Who, what, is this odd creature?
 The solipsism problem has reemerged, more painful and suffocating than ever.

 It gets worse.
 In addition to the problem of other minds, there is the problem of our own.
 As evolutionary psychologist Robert Trivers points out, we deceive ourselves at least as effectively as we deceive others.
 A corollary of this dark truth is that we know ourselves even less than we know others.

 Derealization plagued me throughout my youth.
 One episode was self-induced.
 Hanging out with friends in high school, I thought it would be fun to hyperventilate, hold my breath and let someone squeeze my chest until I passed out.
 When I woke up, I didn’t recognize my buddies.
-They were demons, jeering at me.
+They were demons jeering at me.
 For weeks after that horrifying sensation faded, everything still felt unreal, as if I were in a dreadful movie.

 What if those afflicted with these alleged delusions actually see reality clearly?
 According to the Buddhist doctrine of anatta, the self does not really exist.
 When you try to pin down your own essence, to grasp it, it slips through your fingers.